Topics:

 Wage Requirements for Suitable Work

-Iowa’s unemployment laws aim to help Iowans return to work quickly, and the unemployment system connects them with suitable job opportunities.
-Suitable jobs must be accepted or claimants risk losing their benefits.
+Iowa’s unemployment laws aim to help Iowans return to work quickly.
+This is why the unemployment system connects them with suitable job opportunities.
+Suitable jobs must be accepted, or claimants risk losing their benefits.

-To determine if a job offer is suitable, IWD calculates the wage requirement based on earnings from the highest quarter of the base period.
-A job offer is therefore suitable if the wages meet or exceed the following percentages of the claimant's average weekly wage (AWW):
+To determine if a job offer is suitable, IWD calculates a wage requirement based on earnings from the highest quarter of the base period used to calculate the claimant's unemployment insurance benefit.
+A job offer may be considered suitable if the offered wages are at or above the following percentages of the claimant's average weekly wage (AWW):

 • 100 percent if work is offered in the first week of a claim.